BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/added_documents.md

 ###### Result

 The selected file is now displayed as an attachment in the dialog box.
-Now click **OK** to generate an XInvoice.
+Now click **OK** to generate an XRechnung.
 The generated XML file should now contain an entry for attachments.

 ![](/images/connectornav/data_exchange/begl_dok19.png)